changeworld/azure-docs.ja-jp/articles/connectors/connectors-create-api-servicebus.md

 <properties
-pageTitle="ロジック アプリでの Azure Service Bus コネクタの使用方法 | Microsoft Azure" description="Azure App Service を使用してロジック アプリを作成します。Azure Service Bus に接続して、メッセージを送受信します。キューに送信、トピックに送信、キューから受信、サブスクリプションから受信などのアクションを実行できます。" services="logic-apps"
-documentationCenter=".net,nodejs,java"
+pageTitle="Learn to use the Azure Service Bus connector in your logic apps | Microsoft Azure" description="Create logic apps with Azure App service.
+Connect to Azure Service Bus to send and receive messages.
+You can perform actions such as send to queue, send to topic, receive from queue, and receive from subscription." services="logic-apps" documentationCenter=".net,nodejs,java"
 authors="msftman"
 manager="erikre"
 editor=""